sergiocupa/appserver/README.md

 Features to be implemented:

 - Finalize parser tests.
-- Implement method mapping to forward actions to requests.
+- Method mapping, to forward actions to requests.
-- Implement method mapping tests.
+- Method mapping tests.
-- Implement download of resources and HTML pages for presentation in browser.
+- Download resources and HTML pages for presentation in browser.
-- Implement websocket.
+- Websocket.
-- Implement Javascript for routing on the client side of the websocket connection, for bidirectional communication using mapping.
+- Javascript for routing the client side of the websocket connection, for bidirectional communication using mapping.
-- Implement websocket tests.
+- Websocket tests.
-- Studies and implementation of the H.264 video fragmenter.
+- Study and subsequent implementation of an H.264 video fragmenter.
 Fragments to be dispatched using a routed websocket connection for presentation in browser.
-- Implementation of JAVASCRIPT to manage the buffer for arrival of parts of the video on the client side.
+- Javascript to manage the arrival buffer of video parts on the client side.
-- Implement tests of the video stream with browser
+- Testing the video stream with browser.